chance2021/lab24-helm-deployment/README.md

    - Content type: `application/json`
    - Secret: the same value stored in `github-webhook-secret`.
    - Select **Just the push event**.
-   - After saving the webhook, store the relay URL in the cluster so the sidecar can read it:
+   - After saving the webhook, store the relay URL in the cluster so the relay deployment can read it:
      ```bash
      kubectl create secret generic smee-relay-url \
        --namespace argo-events \